-Studies have explored the consequences of developing an unfair AI/ML from the perspectives of different stakeholders \cite{marcinkowski2020implications, shin2019role}.
+Studies have explored the consequences of developing an unfair AI/ML system from the perspectives of different stakeholders \citep{marcinkowski2020implications, shin2019role}.
 For example, \citet{woodruff2018qualitative} identified that users reported the potential negative consequences of algorithmic unfairness which include racial discrimination and stereotyping and loss of opportunities for personal advancement.

 \citet{weidener2024role} found that AI experts reported fatal outcomes for users from unfair AI-based systems.
 Our findings differ, as our participants did not mention fatal outcomes but highlighted other impacts such as users obtaining flawed products, and facing emotional distress, and discrimination as described in Section \ref{sec:consequence}.
-Given the limited research on AI practitioners' perspectives on the consequences of developing an unfair AI/ML, we conducted semi-structured interviews with 22 practitioners.
-Our study revealed new insights, identifying three main negative consequences perceived by AI practitioners: those affecting organizations, users, and the practitioners themselves, as discussed in Section \ref{sec:consequence}.
-Understanding the consequences of developing an unfair AI/ML may facilitate the development of specific mitigation strategies.
-Addressing issues at the organizational, user, and practitioner levels may contribute to more effective and comprehensive solutions in tackling unfairness in AI/ML systems.
+Given the limited research on AI practitioners' perspectives on the consequences of developing an unfair AI/ML system, we conducted semi-structured interviews with 22 practitioners.
+Our study revealed new insights, identifying three main negative consequences perceived by AI practitioners: those affecting organisations, users, and the practitioners themselves, as discussed in Section \ref{sec:consequence}.
+Understanding the consequences of developing an unfair AI/ML system may facilitate the development of specific mitigation strategies.
+Addressing issues at the organisational, user, and practitioner levels may contribute to more effective and comprehensive solutions in tackling unfairness in AI/ML systems.
 For instance, our study revealed that only a small number of practitioners acknowledge the negative impact on users when developing unfair AI/ML systems (Section \ref{sec:Consequence_User}).
 This highlights a critical gap in considering user perspectives during AI/ML development, emphasising the need for more user-centric approaches \citep{dankloff2024analysing}.
 Developing such user-centric systems is essential for fostering user trust in AI/ML systems, ensuring fairness and reliability.